lava-nc/lava-dl/README.md

 ### Cloning Lava-DL and Running from Source

-We highly recommend cloning the repository and using pybuilder to setup lava.
- You will need to install pybuilder for the same.

 **Note:** We assume you have already setup Lava with virtual environment.
 Make sure `PYTHONPATH` contains path to Lava core library first.

 * Linux/MacOS: `echo $PYTHONPATH`